(Active Fall 2016 - Spring 2022)

-The mission of the Committee on Continuing and Community Education (CCCE) is to advance programs in continuing and community education that meet the public’s needs, that maintain UCLA’s reputation for academic excellence, that promote innovative methods of instruction, and support the mission of the University.
-The CCCE focuses on educational issues and academic programs for non-matriculated students who are not registered or enrolled in undergraduate or graduate degree programs.
+The mission of the Committee on Continuing and Community Education (CCCE) is to advance programs in continuing and community education that meets the public’s needs, that maintain UCLA’s reputation for academic excellence, that promotes innovative methods of instruction, and supports the mission of the University.
+The CCCE focuses on educational issues and academic programs for non-matriculated students who are not registered or enrolled in an undergraduate or graduate degree programs.
 It considers the educational, organizational, technological, legal, and economic dimensions of continuing and community education at UCLA, seeking to advance the University’s contribution to society and its position as a leading research institution.

 - Nine to twelve faculty voting members, including one representative each from the Undergraduate Council and the Graduate Council.

-- Two student representativies-- one undergraduate and one graduate student appointed by their respective student govenment associations and, when possible, two from University Extension Programs (votes reported separately).
+- Two student representatives-- one undergraduate and one graduate student appointed by their respective student government associations and, when possible, two from University Extension Programs (votes reported separately).

 Interactions with Administration.
-Primarily interacts with the Administration and the Vice Provost, Information Technology, the Vice Provost, International Studies and Global Engagement, Dean, Continuing Education and UCLA Extension and the University Librarian.
+Primarily interacts with the Administration and the Vice Provost, Information Technology, the Vice Provost, International Studies and Global Engagement, Interim Vice Provost for Special Projects, Continuing Education and UCLA Extension and the University Librarian.